 In the future, will Google searches just return links to Google?

-Here at Tiga Creative Marketing in Kent we work with our clients on their Search Engine Optimisation and Google Adwords campaigns.
+As a creative marketing agency in Kent we work with our clients on their Search Engine Optimisation and Google Adwords campaigns.
 Over the years we have seen the results that the periodic changes made by Google to their algorithms and infrastructure have had on how our clients' websites are ranked.

 From the addition of an extra shot of caffeine, to the feeding of hungry penguins to the flight of hummingbirds*—Google's updates aim to improve the ranking position of good sites to provide the person searching with the best possible results.

+According to Statista, more than 80% of global searches are conducted through Google.
 Google have also been busy creating new products, such as Google + which is it's answer to Facebook, and adding features to its Adwords advertising platform.
 This is having the result that the key links returned—those highest up the page—when a user has searched are often to Google sites or ads on which Google earn revenue.

 the majority, if not all, links a user will see without scrolling will be to Google!”